whymolchanov/curious-goran/README.md

 ## Request data by filter

 1. Run `npm run get <filterId>` (example: `npm run get 666`)
-2. Script will go through all pages, collect all issues and put them to `./data/source.json`
+2. Script will go through all pages, collect all JiraTickets data and put them to `./data/source.json`

 ---